 While they do warn that renovating your kitchen during winter time can get drafty, I’m here to tell you: don’t worry too hard about the weather – just put on a sweater!
 It will be well worth the savings on your renovation!

 I can’t think of a company that doesn’t run a black Friday sale on flooring.

-Check everyone Lumber Liquidators to your big box Home Depot and Lowes to even Costco, who has been known to stock LVP.
+Check everyone from LL Flooring to your big box Home Depot and Lowes to even Costco, who has been known to stock LVP.